+During the early 1980s, primitive home computers were presented as having almost limitless capacities.
 You remember the ones: green text on a black screen with the kind of graphics that made Ceefax seem positively futuristic.
-Whether it was kids embroiled in high-tech nuclear war (War Games) or adolescents of a hornier persuasion manufacturing beautiful women in their bedrooms (Weird Science), computers were God-like in their powers, and with only a modicum of tech skills average schmoes the world over were capable of redefining the laws of physics.
+Whether it was kids embroiled in high-tech nuclear war (War Games) or adolescents of a hornier persuasion manufacturing beautiful women in their bedrooms (Weird Science), computers were God-like in their powers.
+With only a modicum of tech skills, average schmoes the world over were capable of redefining the laws of physics.

 Not content with mortal acts of cod-modernity, the writers of controversial tech-horror Evilspeak went just that little bit further.
-Apparently, not only were these technological relics capable of giving birth to ludicrously hot, fully-developed women, they were designed to accommodate satanic black magic, acting as a conduit for malevolent spirits looking for bloodthirsty vengeance centuries in the making.
+Not only were these technological relics capable of giving birth to ludicrously hot, fully-developed women, they were designed to accommodate satanic black magic, acting as a conduit for malevolent spirits looking for bloodthirsty vengeance centuries in the making.
 If computers were strange and alien to Reagan-era parents tasked with returning to American family values, just think what movies such as this must have done for their reputation.
 The future of technological advancement may have been bright, but in the movies computers were little more than a convenient plot device made infallible by a generation who understood very little about them.

-Here, Howard plays bumbling military school student Stanley Coppersmith, an orphan pushed into the arms of Satan thanks to a group of unlikely bullies beset on the usual gang-led torture.
+Here, Howard plays bumbling military school student Stanley Coopersmith, an orphan pushed into the arms of Satan thanks to a group of unlikely bullies beset on the usual gang-led torture.
 More dubious are a group of teachers who promote that bullying for the good of the school soccer team, which has a rule that all players must take part in two of every four quarters, even though a soccer match actually consists of only two halves.
 To be fair, those responsible probably needed the back-up.
-When it comes to American High School movies — which is what this begins as — our protagonist’s tormentors have to be right up there with the biggest pussies ever cast in the role of bully.
-Not one of them looks like they could fight their way out of a wet paper bag.
-Though the ringleader’s penchant for sacrificing sweet little puppies is perhaps something to worry about.
+When it comes to American High School movies — which is what this begins as — our protagonist’s tormentors have to be right up there with the biggest pussies ever cast in the role of bullies.
+Not one of them looks like they could fight their way out of a wet paper bag, though the ringleader’s penchant for sacrificing sweet little puppies is perhaps something to worry about.
 The things we do when we’re loaded!

 That reason is religion.
 Until Evilspeak‘s rather shocking climax, you’re kind of wondering what all the fuss is about save for the movie’s abrupt opening kill.
 For the most part it felt like a second-rate TV drama that could just as easily have been heading towards a mawkish, apple pie resolution, but boy was I off the mark!
-It would be almost a quarter of a century before Evilspeak was deemed worthy of public consumption thanks to the kind of blasphemous finale that would have had Weston burnt at the stake in some quarters, with text images of the Black Mass and a series of sacrilegious practical effects that incorporate satanic rituals, religious iconography and a startling church-bound massacre instigated by an image of God himself.
+It would be almost a quarter of a century before Evilspeak was deemed worthy of public consumption, thanks to the kind of blasphemous finale that would have had Weston burnt at the stake in some quarters, with text images of the Black Mass and a series of sacrilegious practical effects that incorporate satanic rituals, religious iconography and a startling church-bound massacre instigated by an image of God himself.
 What on Earth were they smoking?

 Still, if you’re a low-budget filmmaker looking to get noticed, nothing ruffles the feathers like a little blasphemy, and in those terms Weston procured the Holy Grail of censorship infamy.